WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Add STR_EQ as an alias for STRING_EQUAL_CASE.
   * REPLACE_EVALUATE defines up to and including MATCH200.
   * Fix variable-evaluation errors in ADD_ITEM_EFFECT.
+  * If HANDLE_TILESETS is unable to install the tilesets, the installation fails.

 Version 236:
   * HANDLE_AUDIO and HANDLE_TILESETS delete the decompressed files